-The Index Floating Rate Bonds, which allow investors to invest directly in bonds that finance socially beneficial projects, are designated as "Sustainable Development Bonds."
+The 2021 Series G Bonds, which allow investors to invest directly in bonds that finance socially beneficial projects, are designated as "Sustainable Development Bonds."
 In previous offering documents for applicable Outstanding Bonds, the Corporation has used the "Sustainable Neighborhood Bonds" designation, which the Corporation used to highlight the socially beneficial attributes and featured environmental benefits of the Developments which received subsidized financing from the Corporation at a time when no universal green and social standards existed.
 As the Green and Social Bond market matures and develops standard consensus around certain social and environmental goals, the Corporation seeks to align itself accordingly.
 The Corporation does not plan to make any substantive changes to its social and green goals and programs, which are described in more detail below.

-The Corporation's Sustainable Development Bonds designation reflects the use of the proceeds of the Index Floating Rate Bonds in a manner that is consistent with the "Social Bond Principles" and "Sustainability Bond Guidelines" as promulgated by the International Capital Market Association ("ICMA").
-The Sustainable Development Bonds designation also reflects the use of the proceeds of the Index Floating Rate Bonds in a manner that is consistent with "Goal 1: No Poverty" and "Goal 11: Sustainable Cities and Communities" of the United Nations 17 Sustainable Development Goals (referred to as "UNSDGs" generally and "SDG 1" and "SDG 11" specifically).
-The UNSDGs were adopted by the United Nations General Assembly in September 2015 as part of its 2030 Agenda for Sustainable
+The Corporation's Sustainable Development Bonds designation reflects the use of the proceeds of the 2021 Series G Bonds in a manner that is substantially consistent with the "Social Bond Principles" and "Sustainability Bond Guidelines" as promulgated by the International Capital Market Association ("ICMA").
+The Sustainable Development Bonds designation also reflects the use of the proceeds of the 2021 Series G Bonds in a manner that is consistent with "Goal 1: No Poverty" and "Goal 11: Sustainable Cities and Communities" of the United Nations 17 Sustainable Development Goals (referred to as "UNSDGs" generally and "SDG 1" and "SDG 11" specifically).
+The UNSDGs were adopted by the United Nations General Assembly in September 2015 as part of its 2030 Agenda for Sustainable Development.

-Development.
 SDG 1 is focused on ending poverty in all its forms everywhere, and SDG 11 is focused on making cities and human settlements inclusive, safe, resilient and sustainable.

 Use of Proceeds.
-The Developments financed with the 2021 Series E Mortgage Loans are set forth below under "2021 Series E Mortgage Loans."
-The Developments financed with the proceeds of each Series of Bonds to be consolidated and redesignated as the 2008-2018 Consolidated Series Bonds are described in "Appendix D-1-Developments and Mortgage Loans Outstanding Under the Program" in Part II of this Official Statement.

-In addition to the socially beneficial attributes of Developments receiving subsidized financing from the Corporation, certain of the Developments expected to be financed with Sustainable Development Bonds also feature environmental benefits.
-Certain of the Developments expected to be financed with Sustainable Development Bonds have applied for and are expected to receive Enterprise Green Communities ("EGC") certification, which involves the evaluation of certain criteria for creating healthy and energy efficient affordable housing.
+The Developments financed with the proceeds of the Refunded Bonds to be redeemed with the proceeds of the 2021 Series G Bonds and the subsidy programs for such Developments are set forth in Table 1 of "Appendix D-1-Developments and Mortgage Loans Outstanding Under the Program" in Part II of this Official Statement.
+In addition to the socially beneficial attributes for such Developments that have received subsidized financing from the Corporation, certain of such Developments may also feature environmental benefits.
+Certain of such Developments have applied for and received Enterprise Green Communities ("EGC") certification, which involves the evaluation of certain criteria for creating healthy and energy efficient affordable housing.
 Such certification is administered by Enterprise Community Partners, Inc., a non-profit corporation.
-Certain of the Developments expected to be financed with Sustainable Development Bonds have applied for and are expected to receive Leadership in Energy and Environmental Design ("LEED") certification from the U.S. Green Building Council, which reviews LEED applications and assigns points to each project based on its level of achievement in improved environmental performance.
+Certain of the Developments have applied for and received Leadership in Energy and Environmental Design ("LEED") certification from the U.S. Green Building Council, which reviews LEED applications and assigns points to each project based on its level of achievement in improved environmental performance.
 There are four levels of certification starting at the Certified level and increasing to Silver, Gold and Platinum, each of which is determined by the number of points earned.
-There is no assurance that the EGC or LEED certification will be obtained nor is the Corporation responsible for determining if a Development has met or continues to meet the criteria for either such certification.
+The Corporation is not responsible for determining if a Development has met or continues to meet the criteria for either such certification.
 The Corporation is not affiliated with EGC or the U.S. Green Building Council.